InFluX-M/UIAI-MultiAgent-Search/README.md

-# Pacman AI Agent Using Minimax with Alpha-Beta Pruning
+# Pacman AI Agent in a Multi Agent Environment

 This repository contains an implementation of a Pacman AI agent that employs a minimax search algorithm enhanced with alpha-beta pruning.
 The project builds upon the classic Berkeley Pacman AI Projects and demonstrates how adversarial search techniques can be applied in a multi-agent environment.

----

 ## Table of Contents
 - [Overview](#overview)